efficientgo/tools/README.md

 ## Release model

 Since this is meant to be critical, tiny import, multi module toolset, there are currently no semver releases planned.
-It's designed to pin modules via git commits, all commits to master should be stable and properly tests, vetted and linted.
+It's designed to pin modules via git commits, all commits to master should be stable and properly tested, vetted and linted.

+API is considered stable, but rare API changes might occur.
+If they do - they will cause compilation error, so it will be easy to spot.

 ## Modules